Confused about nonstick cookware brands?

 You're not alone!

 When we started our research to find the best nonstick pans, we were stunned by how hard it was to find accurate information.
-So we backed up until we found as much of the truth as we could about as many brands a possible.
+So we backed up and did more research until we found as much of the truth as we could about as many brands a possible.

 Here, you'll find the most comprehensive list anywhere of which brands contain PTFE (Teflon®) and which brands do not.
-You'll also get the basics on nonstick cookware in general: types, safety, what to look for, and how to determine for yourself what's in the nonstick brand you're interested in.
+You'll also learn the basics about nonstick cookware in general: types, safety, what to look for, and how to determine what's in the nonstick brand you're interested in.

 Why Nonstick Cookware Is So Hard to Shop For